 An alternative explanation is due to compression by ionization fronts from a massive star, which would be a less destructive method for star formation than a supernova explosion (Lefloch et al. 2002).
 We propose a scenario in which 10 Lac-still in existence now-was born at the edge of the Lac molecular cloud, similar to that presented in Figure 5, but with the cloud originally being more extended toward 10 Lac.
 Soon after its birth, 10 Lac ionized the surrounding molecular clouds, exposing itself to the intercloud medium.
-Assuming that most of the UV photons of 10 Lac shortward of the Lyman limit were used to ionize the intercloud medium, then given a typical intercloud material density $\sim 0.2 \text{ cm}^{-3}$ (Spitzer

-1998; Dyson & Williams 1997), the I-fronts would travel the 126 pc distance from 10 Lac to GAL 110-13 in about 2 Myr, a time scale still shorter than the main sequence life time of ~ 3.6 Myr of 10 Lac (Schaerer & de Koter 1997).
+Assuming that most of the UV photons of 10 Lac shortward of the Lyman limit were used to ionize the intercloud medium, then given a typical intercloud material density $\sim 0.2 \text{ cm}^{-3}$ (Spitzer 1998; Dyson & Williams 1997), the I-fronts would travel the 126 pc distance from 10 Lac to GAL 110-13 in about 2 Myr, a timescale still shorter than the main-sequence life time of ~3.6 Myr of 10 Lac (Schaerer & de Koter 1997).
 Regardless of which scenario actually happened, a supernova shock front or an ionization front, Lac OB1b is likely responsible for the creation of GAL 110-13 and the associated stellar group.

 3.4.
-STAR FORMATION HISTORY IN LAC OB1
+Star Formation History in Lac OB1

 In LBN 437, star 52 (V375 Lac) is the only young star located at the edge of the Lac molecular cloud, and interestingly there is no CTTS or HAeBe candidate behind the interaction region.
 To check whether any PMS stars could have escaped the 2MASS detection limit of J = 15 mag as a result of excessive dust extinction, we created the E(B - V) map of the Lac molecular cloud (Schlegel et al. 1998) (as done for the BRCs in Ori OB1; see Paper I).
-It is assumed that the J-band luminosities of the embedded PMS stars are the same as those of the visible PMS stars outside the cloud, namely the IRAS 22343+3944 group.
+It is assumed that the J-band luminosity of the embedded PMS stars would be the same as those of the visible PMS stars outside the cloud, namely, the IRAS 22343+3944 group.
 Like other BRCs we have analyzed the overall extinction in the Lac molecular cloud is low, and the probability of nondetection is 0.014.
 This means that there are indeed no embedded PMS stars and hence no ongoing star formation in the Lac molecular cloud.

-The elongated Lac molecular cloud associated with LBN 437 (Fig. 5) may be just the remnant of a molecular cloud, which was originally perhaps larger, extending as far as to 10 Lac.
-Upon the birth of 10 Lac, its energetic photons evaporated and compressed the cloud, shaping the cloud into a pillar, similar to the case of GAL 110-13.
+The elongated Lac molecular cloud associated with LBN 437 (Fig. 5) may be just the remnant of a molecular cloud, which was

+TABLE 7 PROPER MOTIONS OF STARS IN GA L 110-13 AND LAC OB1 SUBGROUPS a AND b originally perhaps larger, extending as far as to 10 Lac.
+On the birth of 10 Lac, its energetic photons evaporated and compressed the cloud, shaping the cloud into a pillar, similar to the case of GAL 110-13.
 The IRAS 22343+3944 group and star 52 were then born on the compressed side of the cloud.
-At least 3 stars in the IRAS 22343+3944 group exhibit forbidden lines, which is suggestive of their youth.
+At least three stars in the IRAS 22343+3944 group exhibit forbidden lines, which is suggestive of their youth.
 Star 52 is likely even younger because it is the exciting source of an HH outflow.
 Apparently star 52 is the latest product in the star formation sequence by 10 Lac in this cloud.